THE IMAGE THAT SHOCKED THE WORLD

 Credit: CBC

-Since 2015 when Alan, Galib and Rehana died over 25,000 people have either drowned or gone missing trying to cross the Mediterranean to Europe.
+Since 2015 when Alan, Galib and Rehanna died over 25,000 people have either drowned or gone missing trying to cross the Mediterranean to Europe.

 "The death of one man is a tragedy.
 The death of millions is a statistic."